 Highlight of youth activities at Cornwall Presbyterian Church:

-- The Giving Tree: The students organize the gathering of approximately 50 gift certificates from the congregation and friends to be shared with local needy families within the Cornwall Central School District.
+The Giving Tree: The students organize approximately 50 gifts from the congregation and friends to be shared with local needy families as requested by the Cornwall Central School District.

 Winter Coat Drive: Gently used jackets are offered to those in need when they visit the Food Pantry at the Vails Gate Methodist Church